 - when sending an SDP answer, the MTSI client shall include the ALR parameter in the PLR attribute in the media description for that media type in the SDP answer only if the ALR parameter in the PLR_adapt attribute was received in an SDP offer

 In addition to requesting the media sender to adapt codec mode/configuration as described in clause W.2, the MTSI terminal may request the media sender to use non-zero application layer redundancy to improve robustness to packet loss.
+Clause X.2.3 provides examples of how the PLR_adapt attribute and ALR parameter (i.e., with application layer redundancy) is used in SDP.

 When using CMR to request application layer redundancy the following CMR code points shall be used only if the MTSI client receives the ALR parameter in the PLR_adapt attribute in either an SDP offer or SDP answer: